AndreasBriese/bbloom/README.md

 isIn := bf.Has([]byte("butter"))    // should be true
 isNotIn := bf.Has([]byte("Butter")) // should be false

+// 'add only if item is new' to the bloomfilter added := bf.AddIfNotHas([]byte("butter"))    // should be false because 'butter' is already in the set added = bf.AddIfNotHas([]byte("buTTer"))    // should be true because 'buTTer' is new

+// thread safe versions for concurrent use: AddTZ, HasTS, AddIfNotHasTS
+// add one item
+bf.AddTS([]byte("peanutbutter"))
+// check if item is in the filter isIn := bf.HasTS([]byte("peanutbutter"))    // should be true isNotIn := bf.HasTS([]byte("peanutButter")) // should be false
+// 'add only if item is new' to the bloomfilter added := bf.AddIfNotHasTS([]byte("butter"))    // should be false because 'peanutbutter' is already in the set added = bf.AddIfNotHasTS([]byte("peanutbuTTer"))    // should be true because 'penutbuTTer' is new

 // convert to JSON ([]byte)
 Json := bf.JSONMarshal()

+// bloomfilters Mutex is exposed for external un-/locking
+// i.e. mutex lock while doing JSON conversion bf.Mtx.Lock()
+Json = bf.JSONMarshal()
+bf.Mtx.Unlock()

 // restore a bloom filter from storage bf = JSONUnmarshal(Json)